datasaur-ai/api-client-example/apply-labels/readme.md

 Here's a step-by-step overview of what the script does, given a team_id and a project_id:
 1. Read the config.
 If you provide no OAuth credentials, it will read from the `.env` file.
+    - Check for `labelers_file` and `users_csv`.
+    If you provide a `users_csv`, the script will then attempt to populate the `labelers_file` with the users' credential from the CSV file.
+The script will then re-write the `labelers_file` with the credentials included.
 2. Fetch the project by team & project id, using admin's OAuth credentials.
 3. Project-level validation.
 Here it will check that each labeler in the `labelers_file` is actually assigned to the project.
 4. Cabinet replication.
 Here, the script will simulate opening the project as each labeler for the first time.
 This will create a cabinet - essentially a copy of the project - for each labeler.